purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-resources.md

 ## General web technology resources

-Some text and links for current concepts (iframe), tools (JavaScript SDK), and possibly more.
+Some text and links for current concepts (iframe) and sketches.

 ## Examples